 “A lot’s happened in Washington over two centuries and Hoyas have always been at the center of the action,” Obama said in his tribute.

 “Simply put, this country and this world benefit from your commitment to Jesuit principles, to being men and women for others.
 Here’s to the next 200 years.
 Happy Birthday and Hoya Saxa.”

-House Speaker John Boehner (R-Ohio); Sen. Patrick Leahy (L’64) (D-Vermont), Senate president pro tempore emeritus; and House Democratic Leader Nancy Pelosi (D-California) sent their congratulations as well.
+House Speaker John Boehner (R-Ohio) sent a congratulatory message to Georgetown on its 200th anniversary; Sen. Patrick Leahy (L’64) (D-Vermont), Senate president pro tempore emeritus, also sent a message; and House Democratic Leader Nancy Pelosi (D-California) sent a message of congratulations as well.

 Boehner noted in his congratulatory message that after the Capitol burned in the War of 1812 Georgetown offered to serve as a temporary site for the federal government.